wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/3-what-is-msix-app-attach.md

 ## How MSIX app attach works

 MSIX app attach stores application files in a separate virtual hard disk from the operating system.
-It registers the regular MSIX package on a device instead of on a physical download and installation.
-The registration uses existing Windows Applications Programing Interfaces (API) and is almost instantaneous after the user signs in on the device, which enhances the user experience.
+It registers the regular MSIX package on a device instead of on a physical download and install.
+The registration uses existing Windows Applications Programing Interfaces (API) and has minimal impact on user logon times, which enhances the user experience.

 When MSIX app attach is launched, the application files are accessed from a VHD, and the user isn’t even aware that the application isn’t locally installed.